ml5js/Intro-ML-Arts-IMA-F24/08-image-models/README.md

 - 📚 [LAION-5B: A New Era of Open Large-Scale Multi-Modal Datasets](https://laion.ai/blog/laion-5b/) - An overview of the LAION-5B dataset by Romain Beaumont (2022).
 - 📊 [Models all the Way Down](https://knowingmachines.org/models-all-the-way) - A visual investigation into the construction of the LAION-5B dataset.

-### Code Examples

-- 💻 [Progressive Noise Reduction in p5.js example](https://editor.p5js.org/ima_ml/sketches/nV5ZZReuY) - Demonstration of gradually reducing noise to reveal a target image, simulating how diffusion models denoise step-by-step.

 ### Educational Resources

 - 📺 [Diffusion models explained in 4-difficulty levels](https://www.youtube.com/watch?v=yTAMrHVG1ew)
 - 📘 [Introduction to Diffusion Models for Machine Learning](https://www.assemblyai.com/blog/diffusion-models-for-machine-learning-introduction/)
+- 💻 [Progressive Noise Reduction in p5.js example](https://editor.p5js.org/ima_ml/sketches/nV5ZZReuY) - Demonstration of gradually reducing noise to reveal a target image, simulating how diffusion models denoise step-by-step.

 ### Research Papers